Create a child of a VM Object.

 ZX_ERR_ACCESS_DENIED Input handle does not have sufficient rights.

-ZX_ERR_INVALID_ARGS out is an invalid pointer or NULL or the offset is not page aligned.
+ZX_ERR_INVALID_ARGS out is an invalid pointer or NULL or the offset is not page aligned, or an incompatible combination of options was given.

 ZX_ERR_OUT_OF_RANGE offset + size is too large.